Azure/azure-sdk-for-java/README.md

 Our client libraries follow the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java/guidelines/), and share a number of core features such as HTTP retries, logging, transport protocols, authentication protocols, etc., so that once you learn how to use these features in one client library, you will know how to use them in other client libraries.
 You can learn about these shared features [here](https://docs.microsoft.com/azure/developer/java/sdk/overview).
 These libraries can be easily identified by folder, package, and namespaces names starting with `azure-`, e.g. `azure-keyvault`.

 You can find the **[most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/index.html#java)**.
-This list includes the most recent releases: both GA and preview.
+This list includes the most recent releases: both stable and beta.

-> NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.
+> NOTE: If you need to ensure your code is ready for production use one of the stable, non-beta libraries.

 ### Management Libraries